 Well-rounded sharps understand probability, randomness, line movement, and other betting strategies.
 They also focus a lot on some of the cognitive biases that can affect them.
-In many cases, application of these strategies – which have little to do with sports – is what separates sharps from squares.
+In many cases, the application of these strategies, which have little to do with sports, is what separates sharps from squares.

 Sharps don’t need grand theories of what causes teams to win, lose, or score a specific total of points.
 They might be considered ignorant by some for not having this knowledge, but they also know a lot of things that so-called sports experts might deem “unimportant.”